wmfs/tymly/README.md

 # Bootstrapping

-To ensure all the dependencies of all the repos that have just been updated are up-to-date we use the [Lerna](https://lernajs.io/) monorepo tool.
+To ensure the dependencies of all the Tymly repos are installed as things change, and that the Tymly repos are all linked together locally, we use the [Lerna](https://lernajs.io/) monorepo tool.

 __From the command line, inside the `tymly` directory:__